 Dr. Heather Wood is Associate Professor of English at the University of New Mexico-Valencia Campus.
-She has been teaching at the college level for fifteen years, motivating her students with a passion for equity and social justice.
-Professor Wood earned her PhD in Humanities from University of Texas in 2010, specializing in 20th Century Feminist Art.
-She teaches a variety of undergraduate courses, including Technical Writing, American Women's Literature, Accelerated Composition and Introduction to Art.
+She has been teaching at the college level for twenty years, motivating her students with a passion for the arts, equity, and social justice.
+Professor Wood earned her PhD in Humanities from University of Texas, specializing in 20th Century Feminist Art and American Women's Literature.
+She teaches a variety of undergraduate courses, including Technical Writing, Multi-Cultural Women's Literature, Accelerated Composition and Introduction to Art.
 Previously, Dr. Wood served as Humanities Chair and English Program Coordinator, organizing the Reading New Mexico literary series.
-She was nominated for the UNM Online Teacher of the Year Award in 2018.
+She was nominated for the Outstanding Teacher of the Year Award in 2021.

-ARTH 101 Assignment List
+Assignment List

+0

+• Student Contract 0 PTS Ungraded

+• Discussion Post 1 25 PTS (2.5%)

+• Discussion Post 2 25 PTS (2.5%)

+• Discussion Post 3 25 PTS (2.5%)

-Discussion Posts (4 @ 25 points each) 100 PTS (10%) • Weekly Writing Assignments (7 @ 100 points each) 700 PTS (70%) Final Exam 1 200 PTS (20%) Total Poir ts Possible 1000 PTS (100%)
+• Discussion Post 4 25 PTS (2.5%)

+• Weekly Assignments (100 points each) 700 PTS (70%)

+• Final Éxam 200 PTS (20%)

+Total Points Possible 1000 PTS (100%)